Torus Quotients as Global Quotients by Finite Groups: Explicit construction for toric varieties

 \section{Explicit construction for toric varieties}

 To emphasize that our proof of Theorem \ref{thm:main2} is constructive, we reinterpret it in the special case when $X$ is a toric variety.
-The end result is the procedure described in the following theorem.
-In \S\ref{sec:ex}, we demonstrate this procedure.
-We urge the interested reader to look at \S\ref{sec:ex} immediately, as it clarifies the meaning of the notation.
+The end result is the procedure described in the following theorem, which we demonstrate in \S\ref{sec:ex}.
+We urge the reader to refer to \S\ref{sec:ex} immediately, as it clarifies the construction of $\hhat\Sigma$ and shows the simplicity of the procedure in practice.

 \begin{theorem} Let $X$ be a quasi-projective toric variety with tame quotient singularities over an infinite field $k$.
 Let $\Sigma$ be the fan of $X$, let $Z\subseteq X$ be the singular locus, and let $X=V/H$ be the Cox construction of $X$ (see \S\ref{subsec:lb}). \begin{enumerate} \item[1.]
 There exist Weil divisors $D_1,\dots, D_r$ which generate the class groups of all torus-invariant open affine subvarieties of $X$.
 Letting $n_i$ be integers so that $n_i D_i$ is Cartier for each $i$, the $D_i$ can be chosen so that $n_i D_i$ is very ample. \item[2.]
 There exist sections $\{s_{i,j}\}_{1\le j\le c_i}$ of $\O_X(n_i D_i)$ so that the preimages of the vanishing loci $\{V(s_{i,j})\}_{i,j}$ in $V$ are smooth and have simple normal crossings, and for each $i$, $\bigcap_j V(s_{i,j})$ is disjoint from $Z$. \item[3.]
 Let $W$ be the toric variety with fan $\hhat\Sigma$, as described in \S\ref{subsec:total-spaces}, and let $U_{i,j}\subseteq W$ be the $s_{i,j}$-cut together with its $\mu_{n_i}$-action (see Definition \ref{def:tv-cut}).
-Then the scheme-theoretic intersection $U=\bigcap_{i,j} U_{i,j}$ in $W$ is a smooth variety with an action of $G=\prod \mu_{n_i}^{c_i}$, such that $X\cong U/G$. \end{enumerate} \end{theorem}
+Then the scheme-theoretic intersection $U=\bigcap_{i,j} U_{i,j}$ in $W$ is a smooth variety with an action of $G=\prod_i \mu_{n_i}^{c_i}$, such that $X\cong U/G$. \end{enumerate} \end{theorem}

 In \S\ref{subsec:lb} we review the Cox construction, which expresses every toric variety $X$ as a quotient $V/H$, where $V$ is smooth and $H$ is a diagonalizable group scheme.
 We also give a non-stacky description of how to find line bundles $\M_1,\dots,\M_r$ on $\X=[V/H]$ such that the stabilizers of $\X$ act faithfully on the fibers of $\bigoplus\M_i$.
 Finding such line bundles is the starting point in the proof of Theorem \ref{thm:main2}.
 In \S\ref{subsec:pedroot}, we give an explicit description of $n$-th root constructions of $n$-th tensor powers of line bundles.
 In \S\ref{subsec:total-spaces}, we describe the fan $\hhat \Sigma$ which appears in Theorem \ref{thm:tv}.
 Lastly, in \S\ref{subsec:tv} we put these results together to show how the proof of Theorem \ref{thm:main2} yields the procedure described in Theorem \ref{thm:tv}.